 4. Silent Art Auction

-We educators can all agree that we would like more money to spend on art materials for the classroom so why not put together a silent art auction for the next school/family event.
-Students can create the art for sale and parents can man the tables while encouraging friends and colleagues to bid on the artwork.
+Educators can all agree that we would like more money to spend on art materials for the classroom, so why not put together a silent art auction for the next school-family event.
+Students can create art for the sale, and parents can man the tables while encouraging friends and colleagues to bid on the artwork.
 Have students and parents search for old frames to showcase the art.
 Visit a thrift shop or ask friends and relatives if they have any.
 Students can enliven old frames with paint, glitter, glue, and decoupage.
 The Creativity Street Colossal Barrel of Crafts has all these products in one package.
 Ask students and parents what supplies they would like you to purchase with the funds raised.

 These are just a few thought-starters for ways you can engage families through art while opening their minds to all the possibilities it has to offer.

 More Family Engagement Art Lesson Plans & Ideas

 Be sure to check out these other art lesson plans and view our Art Lesson Plan collection for even more!

 Frame: Mixed Media